mateibarbu19/os-config/nushell/README.md

 See the offical [website](https://www.nushell.sh) for documentation.

-Please install the following packages before proceeding:
+1. Install the following packages before proceeding:
     - starship
         - is a cross-shell promt
         - needs a Nerd font